 Until recently one of the major industries of the west coast of Cornwall was fishing and preserving Pilchards.
-Now the ships are gone and the only Pilchard Works left is a working museum in Newlyn.
+Now the ships are gone and the only Pilchard Works left was a working museum in Newlyn but it recently closed.

 A traditional rhyme from St Ives.

 The Pilchards are come, and hevva is heard,

 And the town from the top to the bottom is stirred.

 To take a fine shoal they have no objection.